cosmoosic/coshmup-book/gameplay/overview.md

 ## Gameplay

+Before diving into shmup-specific resources, here are some general references on game design.

+The first is ABA games [Manifesto of Small Games](https://abagames.github.io/joys-of-small-game-development-en/).
+It starts with constraints and ideas, and covers aspects such as juiciness (a concept of effects that make things "feel good"), as well as automation and tool development.
+It's a must read!

+There is also Masahiro Sakurai's Youtube channel, a good starting point being [Game essence in shooting games](https://www.youtube.com/watch?v=iN3IyqPjLkc).
+This mentions how to give player agency to choose between (boring) safe actions, and high risk high reward ones, creating a natural incentive to progress.

 ### Story-driven ideas

 Because Cosmoose is characterized by its gang of heroes, the primary choice for defining game mechanic is to have each ship implement a definite game archetype (slow tank, nimble fly, etc.) with unique power attributes, and a ship-switching mechanic.